MarinaBajic/Advanced-Web-Programming/Exercises 5/readme.md

 You can find implementation from exercises in the directory `Exercises 5/ecommerce`.
 Setup instructions for installing and running angular can be found in the file `Exercises 4/angular_setup.md`.

-In this exercise we started implementing e-commerce website (based on homework from previous exercise) and demonstrated the use of directives (ngIf, ngFor, ngClass, ngStyle), and input and output of components.
+In this exercise we started implementing e-commerce website (based on homework from previous exercise) and demonstrated the use of directives (ngIf, ngFor, ngClass, ngStyle),input and output of components and content (view) projection.

 ### E-commerce Website